Ten Years Ago

 “Don’t ‘but my lord’ me,” Kiluron retorted.
 “You’re my servant, not my advisor.
 For now, anyway.”

-“What is bloody wrong with me?” the Sub-Prime demanded.
-His voice was more weary and frustrated than anything, now.
+“What is wrong with me?” the Sub-Prime demanded.
+His anger had given way to simple weariness and frustration.
 “I’m such a mess.
-If anyone could see how I truly am, I’d disgrace the whole kingdom.”
+If anyone could see how I truly am, I’d disgrace the whole Union.”

 The boy approached cautiously.
 “You’re not a mess, my lord.”
 He took in the mud splatters staining the Sub-Prime’s clothes and the disheveled hair.
 “Well, perhaps physically, right now.
 But not in general.”